Average Cost of a Wedding in the UK 2026

 Trends in Wedding Spending

-Using data from the poll below, NimbleFins has found that budget-conscious Britons are spending less on their weddings since the coronavirus pandemic.
+Using new data from the poll below, NimbleFins has found that the proportion of most-budget-conscious Britons is relatively consistent over the years, with around 30% of couples spending under £10,000 on their nuptials.

 Chart showing the trend in wedding spending UK